ARM-software/arm-systemready/security-extension/security_extension_users_guide.md

 The BBSR specification describes the requirements for TPM-based measured boot, primarily by reference to the TCG PC Client Platform Firmware Profile Specification.

-Verifying compliance of measured boot is a manual procecdure that involves examining the TPM event log and PCR register dumps produced during the FWTS test phase.
+Verifying compliance of measured boot is a manual procedure that involves examining the TPM event log and PCR register dumps produced during the FWTS test phase.
 See [4.
 Run FWTS](#run-fwts)

 The two logs are available in the results partition of the ACS storage device:
  - Event log: /mnt/acs_results/tmp2/eventlog.log